Genera1Developer/Project-Auto/SECURITY.md

 - Provides a secure way to report vulnerabilities.
 - Follows recommended security best practices, including using strong passwords, not sharing accounts, and avoiding phishing scams.
 - Provides a list of additional resources for further security information.
+- Logs all requests and errors for security analysis. (new feature)

 **New Files**